DataDog/hiring-engineers/answers.md

 Here is the resulting graph:
 <img src="img/img-5.png">

-* Bonus points for putting together more creative dashboards.
+*Bonus points for putting together more creative dashboards.*
 [FORTHCOMING]

 # Level 3

-* Using the same web app from level 2:
+*Using the same web app from level 2:

-* tag your metrics with support (one tag for all metrics)
+tag your metrics with support (one tag for all metrics)*

-I adjusted my "new" method in the sessions controller by assigning a tag:
+I adjusted my "new" method in the sessions controller by assigning a 'support' tag:

     def new
       require 'statsd'